The Edit | Skincare Blog

 For fair skin, choose a broad-spectrum sunscreen with SPF 30 or higher.
 For protection, choose sunscreens with zinc oxide or titanium dioxide.

-Where can I buy the best sunscreen?
+Where can I buy the best broad-spectrum sunscreen?

 Get the award-winning Lisa Franklin Sunscreen with high sun protection SPF 30.
 Formulated with natural ingredients and actives, including Celligent®, our sunscreens provide broad-spectrum protection against UVA and UVB rays.